DeepVisionforAurora/AuroSS/README.md

 After obtaining the AuroSS which is saved under folder "skeImgs", run **Orientation_ASI2MLON_MLAT_wq.m** to calculate the arc tilt to measure auroral orientation.<br>

-We used manually labeled skeleton images and real ASI images as training sets to train CycleGAN
+We used manually labeled skeleton images and real ASI images as training sets to train CycleGAN.